lawrennd/old_talks/_health/my-experience-with-ai.md

   a lot better than radiologists, it might be 10 years, but we've got plenty of radiologists already."

   Geoff likes to court controversy, but how well does that statement stand up with time?
-Elon Musk also said that we'd have
+Elon Musk also said that we'd have full sel

 date: 2022-04-27
 pptx: False